kietle-tuan/aws-internship-report-kiet/content/2-Proposal/_index.md

 This project proposes building **AWS Stock Analyzer**, a web-based stock analysis and alert system using AWS cloud services.

 The system is designed to help users enter a stock symbol, retrieve stock-related information, process basic analysis, and display the result through a web interface.
+The backend logic of the project is mainly implemented using **Node.js** with AWS Lambda serverless functions.
 The project is mainly used for academic and internship purposes.
 It helps the team understand how frontend, backend, data processing, and AWS cloud services can work together in a simple application.

 In this project, my role is **QA Tester**.
 My responsibility is to support the team by testing the main functions of the application, including frontend behavior, backend API response, input validation, and frontend-backend integration.